Skip to Content

 You know that your laptop/PC has a USB-A or USB-C port, but you’re not sure if it’s the correct specification to be connected to a monitor via an adapter.

-Sometimes, the older laptop/PC will only support this type of connection if it’s fitted with the correct USB specification, so it’s crucial to verify this information before purchasing the necessary adapter.
+Sometimes, the older laptop/PC will only support the connection if it’s fitted with the correct USB specification, so it’s crucial to verify this information before purchasing the necessary adapter.

 Follow the steps below to check your Windows or Mac OS laptop’s USB port specifications.